Our patients

 Waterbird compound

-This trumpeter swan came to us around Christmas of 2025 with neurological symptoms, including circling and turning his head upside down while thrashing his wings.
-He has been cleared from lead poisoning and bird flu by the lab.
-We are suspecting head trauma to be the cause of his symptoms are giving him more time to recover with us.
+This trumpeter swan came to us around Christmas of 2025 with neurological symptoms, including circling and turning her head upside down while thrashing his wings.
+She has been cleared from lead poisoning and bird flu by the lab.
+We are suspecting head trauma to be the cause of his symptoms.
+Update: After developing a serious foot infection we have humanely euthanized.
+Post-mortem pathology at the provincial lab has not revealed any underlaying disease for the neurological symptoms she never recovered from completely.

 Featured patients 2025